Madkhalism: History

 Field Marshal Khalifa Haftar, who has been described as "Libya's most potent warlord", during the Second Libyan Civil War.

 Madkhalis have often found themselves supporting opposing political factions in Libya.
 This is due to the apparently contradictory fatwas issued by Rabee al-Madkhali, Muhammad bin Hadi al-Madkhali and other Salafi scholars.
-One explanation for these different fatawa is that the Madkhalis will ally with whatever political faction which gains more authority due to the Salafi principle of obeying the highest Muslim authority.

 Tenets

 Madkhalism is often compared to Wahhabism, sharing a number of tenets with the wider movement.
 Media analysts have warned against generalizing such Islamists movements despite their differences, however.
 Madkhali has borrowed heavily from elder Salafist scholar Muhammad Nasiruddin al-Albani; Madkhali adopted more extreme positions than Albani in his teaching according to Qutbi clerics, however, and Madkhalists were dismayed when Albani praised clerics Safar Al-Hawali and Salman al-Ouda.